Salary Arbitration Eligibles List

 BALTIMORE (3) — Dylan Bundy, rhp; Mychal Givens, rhp; Jonathan Villar, 2b.

-BOSTON (11) — Matt Barnes, rhp; Mookie Betts, of; Xander Bogaerts, ss; Jackie Bradley Jr., of; Heath Hembree, rhp; Brock Holt, inf-of; Sandy Leon, c; Eduardo Rodriguez, lhp; Blake Swihart, c-of-1b; Brandon Workman, rhp; Steven Wright, rhp.
+BOSTON (10) — Matt Barnes, rhp; Mookie Betts, of; Xander Bogaerts, ss; Jackie Bradley Jr., of; Brock Holt, inf-of; Sandy Leon, c; Eduardo Rodriguez, lhp; Blake Swihart, c-of-1b; Brandon Workman, rhp; Steven Wright, rhp.

 CHICAGO (4) — Jose Abreu, 1b; Alex Colome, rhp; Carlos Rodon, lhp; Yolmer Sanchez, 3b.